jurenag/massibo_ana/README.md

 # Description
-Tools for cleaning, analyzing and graphing output data from Massibo, which is a setup for cryogenic characterization of SiPMs' dark noise rate and gain

-massibo_ana uses python 3.10.12 and the following third-party packages
+Tools for cleaning, analyzing and graphing output data from Massibo, which is a setup for cryogenic characterization of SiPMs' dark noise rate and gain. massibo_ana uses python 3.

-- numpy 1.26.1
-- pandas 2.1.1
-- scipy 1.11.3
-- matplotlib 3.8.0
-- json5 0.9.14

 # Set up
 It is recommended to set up a virtual environment particularly for massibo_ana.
 Assuming you are already running within the desired virutal environment, navigate to the massibo_ana root directory and build the project by running